TAJIKISTAN FAST FACTS

 Gissar Fort: This picturesque fort is located in the Gissar Valley.
 It features Islamic architectural style with an arched doorway and two round towers.

-Travel to Tajikistan Resources
+Tajikistan Online Resources

 - The Ultimate Guide to Backpacking Tajikistan